drewbot/division-of-labor/README.md

 `npm start` will run `nodemon app.js` and update the server with every change including public JS changes.

-Sass changes will automatically be preprocessed.
+Sass changes will automatically be preprocessed by `npm start`.
 The browser must be refreshed manually.